Centenary March: Fourth stage (Sibiu–Curtea de Argeș)

-On July 22, the fourth stage of the march ended in Curtea de Argeș (the first Wallachian capital), covering around 450 km in total since the start of the march.
+On 22 July the fourth stage of the march ended in Curtea de Argeș (the first Wallachian capital), covering around 450 km in total since the start of the march.
 The participants arrived in the city in the afternoon, at approximately 19:20.
 The first destination was the Princely Church.
 Here, they met with several citizens, with whom they marched towards the Curtea de Argeș Cathedral.
 Along the way, they were greeted and applauded by the population.
 Once there in the cathedral, they met the priest Adrian Enache, who talked to them about the tomb of the Wallachian ruler Neagoe Basarab, as well as the ones of kings Carol I and Ferdinand I and the queens Elisabeth and Marie.
 Afterwards, they went to the Municipal Museum and visited the bust of Michael the Brave.
 The march was received by the mayor and vice mayor, who offered accommodation, and by the Archdiocese of Argeș and Muscel, who donated food to it.
 Again, the buses arrived earlier, at 10:30, and showed its exhibition to the population.
 Corbi, a village in the area, also offered them a place during the night.

 Crossing of the border with Moldova

 On 27 August 2018, although the participants did not encounter any problems with the Romanian Border Police, the authorities of the Republic of Moldova did not allow them to enter under the pretext of "disturbance of the public order in the border area".
-When Romania asked for an explanation for this ban two days later, the Moldovan authorities allowed the participants to enter with the exception of Simion, an activist for the unification, who was returned to Romania without a clear explanation.
+When Romania asked for an explanation for this ban two days later, the Moldovan authorities allowed the participants to enter with the exception of Simion, who was returned to Romania without a clear explanation.
 At first he was banned from entering Moldova for 24 hours, but after he tried to enter again, he was banned for 2 months.
 Despite the obstacles from the Moldovan authorities, the Centenary March was welcomed by thousands of enthusiasts, ending in a demonstration at the Great National Assembly Square in Chișinău.